Ah, the Americano and long black – two classic espresso-based drinks that may appear identical to the untrained eye.

-It can be confusing to decide which is the best option for your coffee drinking habit, so I decided to put together this article so you can easily see all the differences between these two great coffee choices!
+This is why I decided to put together this article so you can easily see all the differences between these two great coffee choices!

 I’ll compare the two drinks side-by-side to get a better idea of just how similar they are, let you know what sets them apart, and then help you decide which one is ultimately right for you.

-The Americano and Long black use the same ingredients, but the process for making these coffees changes the flavors.
+The Americano and long black use the same ingredients, but the process of making these coffees changes the flavors.

 Both drinks are made with espresso coffee and hot water, but there are some differences in the flavor profile.